HParker/HParker.github.io/_posts/2015-11-06-experimenting-with-mutant.md

 Then I added the missing test case,

 {% highlight ruby %}
 describe 'admin' do
-it 'will sha the admin_pass' do setting = create(:setting, name: 'testsetting', boolean: false) Setting.update(setting: 'admin_pass', content: 'mypwd') expect(Setting.get('testsetting').content).to_not be nil end
+  it 'will sha the admin_pass' do
+    Setting.update(setting: 'admin', admin_pass: 'mypwd')
+    expect(Setting.get('admin-pass').content).to eq Digest::SHA256.hexdigest('mypwd')
+  end
+end
 {% endhighlight %}